idavydov/godon-tutorial/README.md

 the positions over long period of time.
 This model has a low computational cost, therefore it is frequently used to estimate branch lengths for the codon alignment.
-These branch lengths could be then used without further optimization for more complex codon models, to improve computational performance without compromising statistical properties too much (see supplementary materials of [this paper](https://doi.org/10.1093/molbev/msz048)).
+These branch lengths could be then used without further optimization for more complex codon models.
+Usage of fixed branch length (estimated with M0) improve computational performance without compromising statistical properties too much (see supplementary materials of [this paper](https://doi.org/10.1093/molbev/msz048)).

 Now let's run the model: